Business Partner

 Document Type Selection Priority

-- Exact Match: Etendo searches for a direct rule defined for the business partner and the specific organization.
+- It checks whether a rule has been defined for this specific business partner and organization.

-- Default: If no rule exists, Etendo uses the default document type configured for the organization.
+- If no rule exists at any level, it falls back to the default document type set for the organization.

 Warning